Academic Advising Glossary

 Academic Advisors – are available for all full-time matriculated students.
 Students who are first-time college students are assigned Academic Advisors in the Academic Advising Center for their first year.
 Transfer students and upperclassmen with declared majors are assigned faculty advisors in their major department.

 Academic Checklist – are advising tools created by the academic departments to assist students and faculty advisors in reviewing requirements for majors and minors.
-Each program page (both undergraduate and graduate) of the University's catalog can generate a printable checklist with all the information on that page by clicking the “Print Degree Planner” icon on the top right of the page. degree planner icon
+Each program page (both undergraduate and graduate) of the University's catalog can generate a printable checklist with all the information on that page by clicking the “Print Degree Planner” icon on the top right of the page.

 Academic Clemency – is a standing available to students who have left SU with poor academic records in order for them to return to the University and succeed.
 Students who have not attended the University for at least 5 years are eligible to apply.
 They are only eligible once in their academic careers, and must apply during their initial semester, term, or session they return to school as a student.
 The Academic Clemency Form is available from the Office of Academic Affairs or at the Registrar's forms page.
-Staff who help you understand UB's degree requirements, academic policies, course selection and registration and who assist you in locating campus resources; freshmen are advised exclusively in the Office of Freshman Advising (Academic Center, fifth floor).
+Staff who help you understand UB's degree requirements, academic policies, course selection and registration and who assist you in locating campus resources; freshmen are advised exclusively in the Office of First Year Advising (Academic Center, fifth floor).

 Academic Dismissal – occurs when previously enrolled students are no longer allowed to attend the University due to continued poor academic performance and/or an academic integrity policy violation. includes dates for registration, holidays, the add/drop deadline, tuition due date and other important events